 - Dr Jason Spyromilio,

 (ESO), visiting January-July 2011.

-Dr Spyromilio (hosted by Chris Lidman) will be working with AAO staff on measurements of nearby and distant supernovae, as well as various instrumentation projects.
+Dr Spyromilio (hosted by Chris Lidman) worked with AAO staff on measurements of nearby and distant supernovae, as well as various instrumentation projects.

 - Associate Professor Andrew Connolly,